Nosiphus/nCraft/README.md

-# optifinder
+# nCraft
-A small Minecraft mod designed to make sure that modpack users install OptiFine.
+nCraft was our attempt at a custom Minecraft launcher.
+We don't know if we will return to using this on a regular basis.